-1. COURSE NUMBER, TITLE, UNITS AND PRINCIPAL/DEPARTMENT APPROVED DESCRIPTION Integrated Mathematics II (Two semesters; 5 units each semester; 10 units total)
+1. COURSE NUMBER, TITLE, UNITS AND PRINCIPAL/DEPARTMENT APPROVED DESCRIPTION

+Integrated Mathematics II (Two semesters; 5 units each semester; 10 units total)

 2 .
 GENERAL INFORMATION

-Term and year: Fall 2018 - Spring 2019
+Term and year: Fall 2021 - Spring 2022

 Instructor: Ms. Hu

-Class Room: Тб
+Class Room: Т6

 Phone number: 395 - 5090 x506806

 E-mail address: Wei-hu@scusd.edu

-3. B. TEXTBOOKS AND/OR RECOMMENDED OR REQUIRED READINGS Common Core State Standards, Mathematics II, Integrated Pathway.
+3. TEXTBOOKS AND/OR RECOMMENDED OR REQUIRED READINGS

+Common Core State Standards, Mathematics II, Integrated Pathway.
 Walch.

 4. GENERAL OVERVIEW

 Math II continues students' study of topics from algebra, geometry, and statistics in a problem-centered, connected approach.
 Functions and algebraic representations of geometric concepts are the principle topics of study.
 Students will be expected to describe and translate among graphic, algebraic, numeric, tabular, and verbal representations of relationships and use those representations to solve problems.
 The new Common Core high school standards call on students to practice applying mathematical ways of thinking to real world issues, prepare students to think and reason mathematically, and emphasize mathematical modeling.

 5. COURSE OBJECTIVES

 This program includes all the topics addressed in the CCSS Integrated Pathway: Mathematics II content map.
-These include:

-• Extending the Number System

-Quadratic Functions and Modeling

-Expressions and Equations Applications of Probability

-Applications of Probability Similarity, Right Triangle Trigonometry, and Proof

-Similarity, Right Inaligie Ingonometry, and Proof Circles With and Without Coordinates
+These include: Extending the Number System Quadratic Functions and Modeling Expressions and Equations Applications of Probability Similarity, Right Triangle Trigonometry, and Proof Circles With and Without Coordinates

-JFK.SCUSD.EDU OHNIT, KANNADY HIGH SCHOOL 916.395.5090 6715 GLORIA DRIVE SACRAMENTO CA 95831 HOME OF THE COUGARS Students will acquire and demonstrate knowledge of the concepts, definitions and properties required to meet the Integrated Mathematics II standards.
+Students will acquire and demonstrate knowledge of the concepts, definitions and properties required to meet the Integrated Mathematics II standards.
 Students will develop critical thinking and decision-making skills by connecting concepts to practical applications needed to be productive members of society.
-All students are expected to demonstrate the following objectives: Students should be able to work with functions represented in a variety of ways: graphical, numerical, analytical, or verbal.
-Students should understand the connections among these representations.
-Students should be able to communicate mathematics both orally and in well-written sentences and should be able to explain solutions to problems.
-Students should be able to model a written description of a physical situation with a function.
-Students should be able to handle a faster and more rigorous curriculum with an expectation of higherlevel thinking.
-Students should be able to use technology (scientific calculators and graphing software) to help solve problems, experiment, interpret results, and verify conclusions.
-Students should be able to determine the validity of solutions, including sign, size, relative accuracy, and units of measurement.
-COURSE REQUIREMENTS, ATTENDANCE AND SPECIFIC GRADING POLICY 6.
+All students are expected to demonstrate the following objectives:

+- Students should be able to work with functions represented in a variety of ways: graphical, numerical, analytical, or verbal.
+Students should understand the connections among these representations. - Students should be able to communicate mathematics both orally and in well-written sentences and should be able to explain solutions to problems. - Students should be able to model a written description of a physical situation with a function. - Students should be able to handle a faster and more rigorous curriculum with an expectation of higher-level thinking. - Students should be able to use technology (scientific calculators and graphing software) to help solve problems, experiment, interpret results, and verify conclusions. - Students should be able to determine the validity of solutions, including sign, size, relative accuracy, and units of measurement.

+6. COURSE REQUIREMENTS, ATTENDANCE AND SPECIFIC GRADING POLICY

 Grades are based on demonstrated mastery of concepts and development of skills, not effort or potential.
 A major component of your grade is determined by your results on exams and quizzes.
 Progress reports are available on the District Web site in Infinite Campus.
-Student overall performance is determined by exams (including final exam) and guizzes as well as assignments, which comprises homework (based on work collected), in class assignments (based on work collected such as worksheets, activities), and projects.
+Student overall performance is determined by exams (including final exam) and quizzes as well as assignments, which comprises homework (based on work collected), in class assignments (based on work collected such as worksheets, activities), and projects.

 Assignments are a guide as to what is most important and what will be tested.
 Assignments are given daily.
 Students not actively engaged in assignments and study will most likely fail the class.
 Planning your study should include a minimum hour of quality time daily.

 The math dept. complies with district protocol, viewable at www.scusd.edu.
 Make-up work/tests are student's responsibility and may not be allowed without a valid re-admit, or excused absence.